Airlines extend waivers, adjust schedules for Europe travel ban - Local News 8

 American citizens and US permanent residents will be allowed back into the US during this 30-day period.

-Some US airlines are planning to fly much of their schedules between Europe and the US through Sunday or into next week to make sure customers can return to the US.
+Some US airlines are planning to fly much of their schedules between Europe and the US for a week to make sure customers can return to the US.

+Travelers returning from impacted countries after the new restrictions are implemented on Friday must arrive through 13 US airports set up for enhanced screening.

+“These passengers will be rerouted to one of the 13 airports by their airline at no cost to them,” Department of Homeland Security Acting Secretary Chad Wolf said in a statement.

+Passengers will be “asked about their medical history, current condition, and asked for contact information for local health authorities,” according to a DHS announcement.

+They will receive written coronavirus guidance and be allowed to proceed to their final destinations to quarantine at home, the announcement says.

-Returning travelers will be screened at US airports set up for enhanced health screening and asked to self-quarantine for 14 days, Vice President Mike Pence said on CNN’s New Day.
+These arriving travelers will be asked to self-quarantine for 14 days, Vice President Mike Pence said on CNN’s New Day on Thursday.

-Travelers not scheduled to arrive in one of those airports will have to reroute for health screening, according to information from airlines.

 > John F. Kennedy International Airport (JFK), New York